Nailing the Security Audit with RRCU

 5. Set whether approvals and denials require the reviewer to enter a justification for their choice.

-6. Finally, if more than one approval step is needed (for instance, if first a account owner self-review and then a manager approval is required), click Add reviewer step and repeat Steps 1-5.
+Finally, if more than one approval step is needed (for instance, if first a account owner self-review and then a manager approval is required), click Add reviewer step and repeat Steps 1-5.
+Or, to add a wait condition,

 1. In the Post execution actions section of the page, set whether ConductorOne should automatically revoke access if the access review is denied.